-The Pyrford and Wisley Flower Show will be celebrating its 70th anniversary in 2017.
+The Pyrford and Wisley Flower Show celebrated its 70th anniversary this year.
 We would like to thank Mr Tony Paice for allowing us to publish this summary of the origins of the Flower Show.

 It is tempting to assume that the Flower Show springs from the community’s proximity to the Royal Agricultural Garden which was established at Wisley at the turn of the 19th and 20th centuries.
 That, however, would ignore the fact that the original Pyrford and Wisley villages were mostly comprised of cottages inhabited by people who were able to enrich their diets from the produce they grew on fertile alluvial soil along the Wey.
 Rivalry over who could achieve the largest marrow probably goes back hundreds of years; and, by the end of the 19th century several market gardeners in the area took their surpluses up to Covent Garden, one or two of them drinking the proceeds on the return journey.